NeovisionSAS/cvat/site/content/en/docs/enterprise/immediate-feedback.md

 Each assignee gets no more than the specified number of validation attempts.

-{{% alert title="Note" color="primary" %}}
-This functionality is only available in regular annotation jobs.
-For instance, it's not possible to use it in Ground Truth jobs.
+> **Note**: this functionality is only available in regular annotation jobs.
+For instance,
+> it's not possible to use it in Ground Truth jobs.
-{{% /alert %}}

 ### Available feedbacks